vial-kb/vial-kb.github.io/docs/manual/macros.md

 * **Tap Enter** - Lots of macros end with an "Enter" key so this button makes it easier to add that.
 * **Record macro** - Lets you record the macro directly from your keyboard.
 It's not the most reliable but it's a great place to start.

 Use these buttons to add actions to the list.
-These will be perfomed in order when the macro is activated.
+These will be performed in order when the macro is activated.

 Actions can be reordered using the arrows on the left.